Connect with others who understand.

 Try These Healthy Swaps

-To put the research into practice, focus on replacing some of the foods in your diet with healthier alternatives.
+To put the research into practice, focus on replacing some foods with healthier alternatives:

 • Swap processed snack foods (like chips or pretzels) for nuts.